 skip to content

 Students taking the MPhil in Social Anthropological Research are supervised on an individual basis.
-In addition, students attend a core course seminar, run fortnightly throughout the year, and choose a total of six specialist modules to attend during Michaelmas and the first half of Lent term.
-All the papers to be offered are new.
-See below for further details.
+In addition, students attend a core course seminar, run fortnightly throughout the year, and choose a total of six specialist modules to attend during Michaelmas term and the first half of Lent term.

 Assessment